 Quantum advantage refers to the moment when a quantum computer can compute faster than traditional computers, while quantum supremacy is achieved once quantum computers are powerful enough to complete calculations that traditional supercomputers cannot perform at all.
 Narrow quantum advantage is when a quantum computer is able to solve practical problems in production workloads with improved accuracy, speed or cost.
 Broad quantum advantage is when quantum advantage is seen in many applications and developers prefer quantum computers to a traditional computer.
 No current quantum computers, including our quantum hardware, have reached broad quantum advantage, and may never reach such advantage.
 Achieving narrow quantum advantage and broad quantum advantage will be critical to the success of any quantum computing company, including ours.
 However, achieving quantum advantage would not necessarily lead to commercial viability of the technology that accomplished such advantage, nor would it mean that such system could outperform classical computers in tasks other than the one used to determine a quantum advantage.
 In addition, the definitions and expectations with respect to what constitutes quantum advantage, including the anticipated stages of quantum technology maturation, may continue to evolve and may also diverge from others in the industry.
-Quantum computing technology, including narrow quantum advantage and broad quantum advantage, may take years or decades to be realized, if ever.
-In addition, the standards by which we measure our progress may be based on assumptions and expectations that are not accurate or that may change as quantum computing evolves.
-For example, CLOPS as a speed test was originally developed by IBM in October 2021.
+Quantum computing evolves.
+For example, CLOPs as a speed test was originally developed by IBM in October 2021.
 To our knowledge, CLOPS as a speed test has not been investigated or verified by any independent third party.
-In addition, while we have applied CLOPS in testing the speed of our Aspen-M-2 and Aspen-11 systems, there is no guarantee that we applied the test in the same way as IBM and, as a result, any variability in the application of the test as between Rigetti, IBM or others in the industry that may apply CLOPS in the future could render CLOPS scores incomparable and actual relative performance may materially differ from reported results.
+In addition, while we have applied CLOPs in testing the speed of our Aspen-M-2 and Aspen-11 systems, there is no guarantee that we applied the test in the same way as IBM and, as a result, any variability in the application of the test as between Rigetti, IBM or others in the industry that may apply CLOPS in the future could render CLOPS scores incomparable and actual relative performance may materially differ from reported results.
 Other than IBM, others in the industry have not announced CLOPS as a speed test.
 As a result, the speed of other competitors as measured by CLOPS is not currently known.
 In addition, the solution accuracy provided by quantum computers is another key factor, and a quantum computer that may be slower may be preferable to users if it provides a more accurate answer for certain applications.
 Moreover, the relative leads reflected by speed tests such as CLOPS can change as new generations of quantum computers are introduced by industry participants and, consequently, any advantages cannot be considered permanent and can be expected to change from time to time.
 Current CLOPS tests may not be indicative of the results of future tests.